 We encourage all of our students to become thoroughly acquainted with the periodicals of the Wisconsin Evangelical Lutheran Synod.
-For all of our enrolled students subscriptions for the Wisconsin Lutheran Quarter/y and The Northwestern Lutheran are included in the \$7 incidental fee.
+For all of our enrolled students subscriptions for the Wisconsin Lutheran Quarterly and The Northwestern Lutheran are included in the \$7 incidental fee.
 The Junior Northwestern is likewise supplied to all who request it.
-This incidental fee, paid during each of the three years a student is in residence at the Seminary, also provides him with a subscription for the Wisconsin Lutheran Quarter/y while he is serving his vicar year.
+This incidental fee, paid during each of the three years a student is in residence at the Seminary, also provides him with a subscription for the Wisconsin Lutheran Quarterly while he is serving his vicar year.
 The Synod's Board for Parish Education provides each student with a gratis subscription for The Lutheran Educator.

-enrollment 1971-1972
+enrollment 1973-1974